imrochamatheus/quiz-ingles/README.md

 # English Quiz

-Projeto para estudos, desenvolvido durante o curso de desenvolvimento web com Angular e Typescript, ministrado pelo instrutor Jorge Sant'ana
+Project for studies, developed during the web development course with Angular and Typescript, taught by instructor Jorge Sant'ana